mac-theobio/QMEE/README.md

 All of these directories follow the same rules to farm out material to corresponding subdirectories of docs/ which is where the github.io pages are served.

 Some make rules:
 * syncup: I now use this when I start to work.
 It's supposed to merge work (including rendered products) without doing rendering unnecessarily.
+Do this _instead_ of pull.
+	* If you've pulled already, it might be OK to do dateup instead
 * update_all: remake the site
 * pushup: remake the site; push the main directory and all of the active subdirectories (sometimes with separate commits)
 * local_site: remake the site and open a local-file-based version